Common Ground Concert Series

 What is the Common Ground Concert Series?

-- Columbus Downtown Development Corporation and CAPA partner to present free nationally-renowned artists to the community at Columbus Commons.
-Free Common Ground Concerts to date include Bruce Hornsby, Blues Traveler and Boyz II Men.
-Be sure to read through all of the frequently asked questions below, and learn how to claim your tickets for unforgettable free music in the heart of Downtown Columbus!
+Columbus Downtown Development Corporation and CAPA partner to present free nationally renowned artists to the community at Columbus Commons.
+Free Common Ground Concerts to date include Bruce Hornsby, Blues Traveler, Sheryl Crow, and The Beach Boys.
+Be sure to read all the frequently asked questions below and learn how to claim your tickets for unforgettable free music in the heart of Downtown Columbus!

 Do I need a ticket?